oconnordaniel/Spellbook/O365/Powershell/Calendar.md

 To add access to the calendar `Add-MailboxFolderPermission -Identity user1@domain.com:\calendar -user user2@domain.com -AccessRights Reviewer`

+After this user will still need to go to Outlook > Calendar > Add > Open Shared Callendar... and enter ther name of the mailbox.

 ## Outlook Calendar Roles and Permissions

 When managing calendar and Outlook folder permissions, you can use the following predefined permissions level roles: